Star Wars (film): Premiere and initial release

 The film immediately broke box office records.
 Three weeks after it opened, Fox's stock price had doubled to a record high.
 Prior to 1977, the studio's highest annual profit was $37 million.
 In 1977, it posted a profit of $79 million.
-Lucas had instantly become very wealthy.
-His friend Francis Ford Coppola sent a telegram to his hotel asking for money to finish his film Apocalypse Now (1979).
+Lucas instantly became very wealthy, leading his friend Francis Ford Coppola to ask him for money to finish Apocalypse Now.
 Cast members became instant household names, and even technical crew members, such as model makers, were asked for autographs.
 When Harrison Ford visited a record store to buy an album, enthusiastic fans tore half his shirt off.

 Lucas had been certain Spielberg's Close Encounters of the Third Kind would outperform his space opera at the box office.
 Before Star Wars opened, Lucas proposed to Spielberg that they trade 2.5% of the profit on each other's films.
-Spielberg accepted, believing Lucas's film would be the bigger hit.
+Spielberg accepted, believing Lucas' film would be the bigger hit.
 Spielberg still receives 2.5% of the profits from Star Wars.